petrgazarov/git-repo-name/README.md

 # git-repo-name

 `git-repo-name` is a CLI tool that syncs your local git directory name with the remote repository name.
-It simplifies the process of renaming repositories, supporting bidirectional syncing with a familiar push/pull command syntax.
+It simplifies the process of renaming repositories and works bidirectionally with a familiar push/pull command syntax.

 You can use it to:

-- rename a repo on GitHub, then run `git repo-name pull` to update the local git directory name
+- rename a repo on GitHub, then run `git repo-name pull` to update the local git directory name.
-- rename a local git directory, then run `git repo-name push` to rename the repo on GitHub
+- rename a local git directory, then run `git repo-name push` to rename the repo on GitHub.

 ## Detailed Usage